andaze/WebCorporate/content/services/artificial-intelligence/index.en.md

 (2) Advanced AI development cultivated on the frontlines of new businesses Therefore, Andaze has acquired ISO27001 information security management system.
 We provide an environment that achieves ideal performance.

-We adopt the open source AI development framework ML.NET for speedy machine learning modeling.
+・We adopt the open source AI development framework ML.NET for speedy machine learning modeling.

-As a Microsoft certified Gold Partner, we will meet the potential needs of customers who are considering AI implementation and meet their expectations with immediate results.
+・As a Microsoft certified Gold Partner, we will meet the potential needs of customers who are considering AI implementation and meet their expectations with immediate results.

 ### (3) Provide one-stop AI solution

-We provide consulting services at the time of implementation, as well as management of data integration platforms.
+・We provide consulting services at the time of implementation, as well as management of data integration platforms.

-We can design AI algorithms that are ahead of the times in a short period of time.
+・We can design AI algorithms that are ahead of the times in a short period of time.

-Andaze's AI specialists, who are well versed in business and cutting-edge technologies, provide one-stop service from understanding the current situation to planning.
+・Andaze's AI specialists, who are well versed in business and cutting-edge technologies, provide one-stop service from understanding the current situation to planning.